 Solo Stove Pizza Oven

-Solo Stove is a company mostly known for their innovative outdoor smokeless fire pits, ventured into the realm of outdoor pizza ovens when they released the Solo Stove Pi outdoor pizza oven in March of 2022.
-The Pi promised to make pizza nights more exciting and delicious – and they have delivered!
+Solo Stove is a company mostly known for their innovative outdoor smokeless fire pits, ventured into the realm of outdoor pizza ovens when they released the Solo Stove Pi outdoor pizza oven in March of 2022 – we got onboard a year later as the Pi promised to make pizza nights more exciting and delicious – and they continue to deliver.

 As the company has described it, “Pi is a stand-alone, portable pizza oven designed for an efficient and fun cooking experience for everyone.
 The pizza oven features dual-fuel capabilities with wood and propane fuel options, offering a traditional wood-fired taste or a quick meal solution.”

-Although the Pi is sold as a stand alone product, that version has just a single fuel source: wood.
+Initially, the Pi was sold as a stand alone product which just a single fuel source: wood.

 And while a wood-burning pizza oven is the classic and makes delicious pizzas, in our opinion, the flexibility of having the gas (in this case propane) option, is simply too important not to have.